FRC4607/Scouting-App/docs/grid.md

 The `labelColspan` field controls how many columns a widget's label takes up.
 This field is ignored if it is applied to a widget with no label.

+## Mobile Compatibility

+In order to have everything fit nicely onto a mobile screen it is recommended to have only 2 columns and minimal custom layouts.

 ## Full Demo Configuration

 ```json